 - Eikhof, A double‐edged sword.

-- Weatherall et al., Safeguarding women at work?; We Are Union, , Victorian Trades Hall Council, accessed 25 July 2022.
+- Weatherall et al., Safeguarding women at work?; We Are Union, Understanding family violence as a workplace issue: Your , Victorian Trades Hall Council, accessed 25 July 2022.

 - Fair Work Ombudsman, Paid family and domestic violence leave in awards.